appserver-io/appserver/_docs_1_1/configuration.md

 ```

 > To extend or override an existing configuration, it is necessary to use the same container/server names as the ones
 > you want to extend or override.
-If not, you probably create a new container or server, what probably is not what you
+If not, you will create a **NEW** container or server, what probably is not what you
 > want to do.
 So it'll be a real good idea to have a look at the application server's default configuration.

 ## Module Configuration